Threat Intelligence Sharing as an Effective Cyber Security Strategygiusel

 Cyber Threat intelligence is information gathering and analysis that helps organizations understand the nature of cyber threats and vulnerabilities.
 Also, it helps with proactive protection and preparedness to mitigate the risk in the event of an attack.
 In addition, it allows organizations to correlate data from various sources to make better decisions about their security posture.

 Types of Threat Intelligence

 The purpose of Strategic Threat Intelligence is to provide a long-term view of an organization’s risk.
 The Strategic is an essential component for any organization because it helps identify threats and vulnerabilities before they happen.
-Also, the current intelligence allows companies to understand them, assessing the risk, and deciding on a course of action.
+Also, the current intelligence allows companies to understand them, assess the risk, and decide on a course of action.